-Dr. Jeffrey W. Cupchik's research is focused on ethnomusicology, historiography, ethnography, Diaspora studies, Buddhist studies, ritual studies, and popular music.
+Dr. Jeffrey W. Cupchik's research is focused on ethnomusicology, sociocultural anthropology, ethnography, Buddhist studies, popular music, ritual studies, historiography, Diaspora, and performance.
 His interests range from Tibetan Buddhist liturgical ritual chant and song-poetry to the performing arts, and from musically-guided meditation rituals that maintain individual and community health to the megaconcert genre of global popular music philanthropy.
 His research projects also include the historiography of popular music of the Sixties, and George Harrison’s adaptation of South Asian classical music sonorities into “raga rock.”

-His forthcoming book, The Sound of Vultures' Wings: The Tibetan Chöd Ritual Practice of the Female Buddha Machik Labdrön (SUNY Press) with a companion website, illustrates a new understanding of Tibetan Buddhist Vajrayana (tantric) meditation ritual practices.
+His forthcoming book, The Sound of Vultures' Wings: The Tibetan Buddhist Chöd Ritual Practice of the Female Buddha Machik Labdrön (SUNY Press, series in Religious Studies) illustrates a new understanding of Tibetan Buddhist Vajrayana (tantric) meditation ritual practices.
 Critical analysis reveals how the internal meditative visualizations and external musical performance aspects are designed to be interrelated, to intersect dynamically, and ultimately enhance the contemplative arts of meditation within Tibetan Buddhist rituals.

 Through a multi-site ethnography with renowned Tibetan Chöd practitioners, this book illustrates the musical architecture developed by the Tibetan ascetic Machik Labdrön (1055-1153), and subsequently by leading practitioners in her lineages.
 Exploring the craftsmanship in design underlying the Tibetan Buddhist contemplative arts may provide a new way of experiencing and thinking about Buddhist ritual music.